adnanrahin/Java-Hibernate-Full-Introduction/README.md

 If an entity is merged, then the related entity will also be merged.
 #### All:
 All of the above cascade types.

+# Hibernate Fetch Type
+When we fetch data, should we fetch or retrieve everything.
+#### Eager Loading: Will retrieve everything.
+#### Lazy Loading: Lazy loading retrieve on request.

+# Eager Loading:
+Eager Loading will load all dependent entities.
+If in the database there are lots of dependent entities.
+It can really slow down the running time performance in Application.
+Or even won’t able load all the data in runtime memory.

+# Lazy Loading:
+Lazy loading is the industry standard.
+It is the best practice in the industry.
+Lazy loading will only the main entity first.
+And it will load dependencies on demand.